jbremer/cuckoo/docs/book/usage/guestaux.rst

 **Macro playing**

 Executes a previously recorded macro.
-See (TODO ADD LINK) for information on how to record macros for Cuckoo.
+See the `Macro recording (Windows)`_  section for information on how to record macros for Cuckoo.

 Action name: ``playmacro``

+Data options:
+- ``name`` - A name of the macro to run

 **Using wordpad**